Commodity Exchange Price Provisions (CEPP)

 In accordance with section 1 of either the Common Crop Insurance Policy Basic Provisions or the Area Risk Protection Insurance Basic Provisions, the CEPP specifies how and when the projected and harvest price components will be determined by crop.
 There are two sections contained in the CEPP:

 1. Section I: General Information.
 This section contains information relevant for all applicable crops, including definitions and common policy material.

 2. Section II: Price Definitions.
 This section contains crop-specific projected and harvest price definitions and specifications, including commodity exchanges, contracts, and discovery periods.

 For CEPP documents that are not updated, the prior year's documents carry to the current year.

-All CEPP documents, except Section I: General Information, Section II: Canola/Rapeseed, Section II: Corn, Section II: Rice, and Section II: Wheat, are carried over from last year.
+All CEPP documents, except Section II: Barley, Section II: Canola/Rapeseed, and Section II: Wheat are carried over from last year.

 CEPP Section I: General Information (14-cepp) (Jun 2013)

 Summary of Changes for the CEPP: 2016 and Succeeding Crop Years (Jun 2015)